lynxgav/COVID19-vaccination/README.md

 ## Overview

-We used an age-structured model fitted to age-specific seroprevalence and hospital admission data from Portugal to investigate the impact of vaccination on controlling the COVID-19 pandemic in Portugal.
+We used an age-structured model fitted to age-specific seroprevalence and hospital admission data to investigate the impact of vaccination on controlling the COVID-19 pandemic in Portugal.

 All details are described in the preprint